Lycopene

 DELycopin

-Lycopene is an acyclic, lipophilic carotenoid that gives tomatoes, watermelon and pink grapefruit their red colour.
-Bioavailability is higher from heat-processed tomato products (sauce, paste) than from raw tomatoes and is enhanced by dietary fat.
-In the 2017 Rowles meta-analysis of 42 observational studies and 692,012 participants, higher dietary intake and higher circulating lycopene were associated with a modestly reduced risk of prostate cancer (~1% per 2 mg extra lycopene).
-Randomised supplementation trials have been smaller and inconclusive, so the protective association rests primarily on observational data and is most plausibly attributed to a tomato-rich dietary pattern rather than to isolated lycopene capsules.
-There is no EU-authorised health claim for lycopene.
+Lycopene is an acyclic, fat-loving carotenoid (a plant pigment) that gives tomatoes, watermelon, and pink grapefruit their red color.
+You absorb it better from heat-processed tomato products, like sauce and paste, than from raw tomatoes, and dietary fat helps too.
+In the 2017 Rowles meta-analysis (42 observational studies, 692,012 people), higher lycopene, both in the diet and in the blood, was tied to a modestly lower prostate-cancer risk (about 1% per extra 2 mg).
+But randomized supplement trials have been smaller and inconclusive.
+So the protective link rests mainly on observational data.
+It is most likely down to a tomato-rich diet overall, not to isolated lycopene capsules.
+There is no EU-authorized health claim for lycopene.

 Sources